slynn1324/GitSyncBar/README.md

 A small macOS menu bar app to automatically sync (commit, push, and pull) a git repo for Dropbox like functionality.

+As all git commands are non-interactive, git will need access to pull and push from the configured remote without prompting for a password.
+Most commonly, this would be by a non-password protected ssh key.
+You need to be able to run `git pull` and `git push` from the sync_dir without being prompted for input for this application to work.

 ## Configuration